appbaseio/reactivesearch/content/api/javascript/quickstart.md

 It can:

 -   Index new documents or update / delete existing ones.
--   Stream updates to documents, queries or filters over `websockets`.
--   Work universally on Node.JS, Browser, and React Native.
+-   Work universally with Node.JS, Browser, and React Native.

 It can't: